tailor-cms/ce-audio/README.md

 ## Display

 - Renders the audio with native HTML5 controls
-- Emits `interaction` event on play
+- Emits `interaction` event with `{ currentTime, furthestTime }` on play, throttled during playback and debounced on seek

 ## Development